corelan/mona3/README.md

 This repository contains the necessary python files to run Mona v3 under WinDBG(X) and Immunity.

+Some highlights:
-Mona is compatible with Python3 versions as supported by PyKD and PyKD-ext. (i.e. up to (and including) Python 3.9.13).
+* Mona is compatible with Python3 versions as supported by PyKD and PyKD-ext. (i.e. up to (and including) Python 3.9.13).
-Mona is backwards compatible and still runs on Python2.7.18 as well.
+* Mona is backwards compatible and still runs on Python2.7.18 as well.

-Mona supports x86 and x64 debugging sessions.
+* Mona supports x86 and x64 debugging sessions.
 Please do keep in mind that not all mona commands are available in 64bit.

-Mona has been tested on Window7, Windows 10 and Windows 11.
+* Mona has been tested on Window7, Windows 10 and Windows 11.

-If you find bugs, please open an issue and explain details on how to reproduce the problem you're seeing.